clement7903/gic-interview-cinema/README.md

 ## Features

-- [Briefly describe the main features of the script]
+- Allows user to book out seats either by allocation or by choosing the initial seat position
-- [Highlight any key functionality]
+- Allows user to view previous bookings

 ## Requirements